RxLaboratory/Duik/src-docs/docs/guide/bones/tools/link-art.md

     The limb names, sides and location will vary according to the language of the user interface of Duik, so the artwork layers and *Duik Pins* must use the same language for this feature to work correctly.

 ![](../../../img/duik/bones/fuzzy_autolink.gif)
-*Duik understaands synonyms, and performs a* fuzzy *search to find the corresponding bones*
+*Duik understands synonyms, and performs a* fuzzy *search to find the corresponding bones*

 ### By distance